 In recent years, the mid-century furniture style (or mid-century modern) has become increasingly mainstream for a variety of reasons.
 First, it is a style that lives in both the past and the present.
-Mid-century furniture designs utilises sleek lines with familiar organic shapes, tapered legs and incorporates wood elements resulting in furniture pieces with timeless appeal.
-While many of mid-century modern pieces were designed in the 1950s and 60s, some of these furniture designs are even more popular now than they had been decades ago.
+Mid-century furniture designs utilize sleek lines with familiar organic shapes, tapered legs and incorporate wood elements resulting in furniture pieces with timeless appeal.
+While many mid-century modern pieces were designed in the 1950s and 60s, some of these furniture designs are even more popular now than they had been decades ago.

 The industrial furniture style has been of a growing trend recently.
 The Industrial home design style was originally inspired by real factory spaces and has become increasingly popular, particularly among men.
 When done right with some finesse, it can definitely transform into a place with lots of life and be universally enchanting.

-This style of interior design proudly displays the building materials involved and utilises them thoughtfully to create a raw, unfinished look that serves both function and style.
-Metal piping, rustic wooden pieces or even brick detailing are tell-tale characteristics of a home inspired by an industrial style.
+This style of interior design proudly displays the building materials involved and utilizes them thoughtfully to create a raw, unfinished look that serves both function and style.
+Metal piping, rustic wooden pieces, or even brick detailing are tell-tale characteristics of a home inspired by an industrial style.
 An industrial house design typically has neutral tones and utilitarian objects – many leaning towards having wooden or metal surfaces.
 Vintage furniture and metal light fixtures are the statement decor pieces in giving a place that “warehouse” look.

-With recent years, the minimalist home interior design has been growing in popularity as many of us living busy lifestyles wish to par things down to the basics.
+With recent years, minimalist home interior design has been growing in popularity as many of us living busy lifestyles wish to pair things down to the basics.
 Ditching the unnecessary clutter to create a clean living space for ourselves can truly help us wind down after a hectic day of work even in bustling Singapore.

 If you’re going back to basics and keeping it simple, minimalist furniture is for you!
-This is usually achieved through functional furniture, geometrical shapes and a combination of colours of not more than two.
+This is usually achieved through functional furniture, geometrical shapes, and a combination of colours of not more than two.